Energy

 Endesa's CEO, José Bogas, and the financial director, Marco Palermo.

 The renewable energy investments planned in the plan will add another €3 billion, 28% of the total, and will be guided by selective criteria, focusing on wind power and storage infrastructure, which together will account for 1,500 MW of the 1,900 MW expected to be added to the generation base.
-This will create a platform comprised of up to 3,000 MW of hybrid renewable projects on the Iberian Peninsula, with available land and grid connection, ready to sign long-term power purchase agreements (PPAs), as would be the case with data centers.
+A platform of 3,000 MW of hybrid renewable projects has been established on the Iberian Peninsula, with available land and grid connection, ready for long-term power purchase agreements (PPAs), as would be the case for data centers.
 The electricity and gas trading business will absorb another €900 million of the plan.
 Strengthening in-person customer service, alliances such as the one with MasOrange to offer cross-selling, and achieving efficiencies to maintain competitiveness in a very challenging market will be the key pillars of this activity, the company stated.

-The energy company has reiterated to the market the need toadapt the nuclear power plant closure plan agreed in 2019 to the actual evolution of the Spanish energy plan (PNIEC), to reinforce security of supply in the face of the significant delay in meeting wind power and storage targets for 2030.
-Nuclear technology is also the most competitive and efficient compared to any alternative.
-The company believes that if the conditions established in the PNIEC are not met, its operation should be increased to continue providing stability to the system and reducing costs and emissions from the electricity system.
+The energy company has reiterated in the market the need toadapt the nuclear power plant closure plan agreed in 2019 to the actual evolution of the Spanish energy plan (PNIEC), to reinforce security of supply in the face of the significant delay in meeting the wind power and storage targets for 2030.
+The company believes that if the conditions established in the PNIEC are not met, its operation should be increased to continue providing stability to the system and reducing system costs and emissions.
+In fact, Bogas believes that the closure of nuclear power plants should be postponed for 10 years, although so far only the extension for the Almaraz plant in Extremadura has been requested until 2030.
+"We believe that nuclear power should be extended by 10 years.
+As a Spanish energy company, we are advocating a certain pragmatism, both because of the technical and economic difficulties that may arise," Bogas said.
+Bogas stated that they are confident that the request for an extension for the Almaraz nuclear plant in Extremadura will be approved, as this and other issues were raised at the conference.

 stats